MetaMask/metamask-docs/snaps/reference/rpc-api.md

 ##### Returns

-The text entered by the user.
+The text entered by the user if the prompt was submitted, `null` otherwise.

 #### Example